Ross founded Copylab in 2005 and is now leading the team in the UK and leading the company’s charge into new markets.More articles from Ross Hunter

 You may have heard one of these objections before in regard to outsourcing .
 We get it.
 Many of us have felt the same way.
 On the face of it, rates may seem high.
 But you might be surprised what you find when you dig a little deeper.

 In fact, we believe that outsourcing investment writing, especially your fund commentary, provides tremendous value for the money versus employing additional permanent staff.
-(And that’s before you even consider the added benefits of a flexible workforce with multiple specialities…but more to come on that.)

 But is that all that’s involved in an employee’s compensation?
 What about: bonus, retirement, health insurance, holiday pay, sick pay, real estate & office space costs, admin costs (IT, mail, security, cleaning etc), the time cost of the employee’s manager, tuition reimbursement…you get the point.